shadow93/Deathrun-Classic/README.md

 ## Currently Testing

 - Stuck Player Checker - it will automatically detect if a player is stuck!
+- Replace SteamTools with SteamWorks for setting game description!
 - Show version number on game description

 This build has an option for checking for stuck players.